 - Little Paxton's SEND policy explains what our process for assessing needs are.
-It is the role of the teachers, supported by the SENDCo, to assess the needs of the child in the classroom and to identify those who may need further support because of a learning difficulty or disability.
-This is done through frequent formative and summative classroom assessment as well as assessments completed by the SENDCo and when necessary, specialist assessment from external professionals such as a specialist teacher or educational psychologist. - Some children have an Education, Health Care Plan (EHCP) which clearly sets out the needs of the child and the provision they are entitled to receive. - All of the above form part of the graduated approach: the "Assess, Plan, Do, Review" cycle.
+It is the role of class teachers, supported by the SENDCo, to assess the needs of the child in the classroom and to identify those who may need further support because of a learning difficulty or disability.
+This is done through frequent formative and summative classroom assessment, as well as assessments completed by the SENDCo, and when necessary, specialist assessment from external professionals such as specialist teachers or educational psychologists. - Some children have an Education, Health Care Plan which clearly sets out the needs of the child and the provision they are entitled to receive, - All of the above form part of the graduated approach: The "Assess, Plan, Do, Review" cycle.

-The SENDCo, Roseanna Peate, can be contacted on: SendCo@littlepaxton.cambs.sch.uk or on: 01480 375600
+The SENDCo is Miss Roseanna Peate who can be contacted via email: SendCo@littlepaxton.cambs.sch.uk or phone: 01480 375600